Supply Chain Roundtable

 SFP has advised the Supply Chain Roundtable participants of the following improvement needs in Indonesian snapper and grouper fisheries, and participants will focus their work through 2025 on the following strategic priorities:

-Support development and implementation of co-management policies at the provincial, fishery management area, and national levels.
+Support the development and implementation of co-management policies at the provincial, fishery management area, and national levels.

 Provide support for scientific studies in collaboration with government, research institutes, and industry.

-The data required for development of fishery management plans is limited.
-With over 65 species within the snapper and grouper complex with very complicated life-history traits, the status of many stocks is unknown.
-With this focus, the supply chain has the opportunity to support scientific efforts to analyze stock status and health through development of data-poor methodologies, catch/production data, and life-history data, allowing for the development of appropriate harvest strategies for this multi-species fishery and sourcing specifications that will support best fishing practices and reduce the landings of juvenile fish.
+The data required to develop fishery management plans are limited.
+With over 65 species in the snapper and grouper complex, with very complicated life-history traits, the status of many stocks is unknown.
+With this focus, the supply chain has the opportunity to support scientific efforts to analyze stock status and health through the development of data-poor methodologies, catch/production data, and life-history data, allowing for the development of appropriate harvest strategies for this multi-species fishery and sourcing specifications that will support best fishing practices and reduce the landings of juvenile fish.

 Strengthen and support expansion of the Indonesian Snapper and Grouper SR.

-Exports of Indonesian snapper and grouper to international markets make up only 20% of the country’s total production, with 80% remaining in-country for the domestic markets.
-Of the 20% exported to international markets, approximately 30% is exported to the US, with the majority of the remaining exports going to China and Malaysia.
-Recruiting new SR participants from other importing countries would help increase the leverage of the SR.
+Exports of Indonesian snapper and grouper to international markets account for only 20% of the country’s total production, with 80% remaining in-country for domestic markets.
+Of the 20% exported to global markets, approximately 30% is exported to the U.S., with most of the remaining exports split between China and Malaysia.
+Recruiting new SR participants from other importing countries would help increase the SR’s leverage.

 SR Participation Requirements